 This article covers worksheet types, header, settings, and totals.
-Two related articles, linked from this one, cover salary and benefit costs and other costs.
+Two related articles, linked from this one in the bulleted list below, cover salary and benefit costs and other costs.

 - Worksheets: Primary and Added